-Use Cookie Persistence
+• Use Cookie Persistence

-This is the recommended option if you are using SharePoint 2010 and not using SSL pass-through.
-Leave this option to have the BIG-IP system create a new cookie persistence profile (cookie insert mode).
+Select this option to have the BIG-IP system create a new cookie persistence profile (cookie insert mode).
 With Cookie persistence, the BIG-IP system uses an HTTP cookie stored on the client's computer to allow the client to reconnect to the same server previously visited.